*Mr. Cuban may receive financial compensation for his support.

 Fortunately, we can help you apply for S corp status during your LLC’s formation process.
 If you already own an LLC, then you’ll need to request S corp status with the IRS yourself.
 Before making any decision regarding how your LLC will be taxed, you should speak with a licensed tax professional.

-No, you aren’t required to file your OA with Virginia.
+No, you aren’t required to file your operating agreement with Virginia.
 It’s still wise to draft one and keep it for your own records.

 This is a topic best to be discussed with a licensed tax professional.
 What we can say is that many entrepreneurs opt for a tax structure that includes “pass-through” taxation.
 An LLC automatically has this feature, but you will lose it if you decide to apply for C corp tax status.
 This status can yield other benefits, however.
 Other LLCs apply for S corp status, which retains the pass-through clause and includes additional tax benefits.